 Warner Music Group has been named as a partner of a brand new app developed by Feed Media Group: Adaptr.
 This solution has been designed to help companies get a hold on licensed music to stream and integrate on their apps.
 The main goal here is to make licensing easier for non-music actors and avoid unlicensed music (and therefore non-paid artists) going around.

 It is also a way for WMG, and other labels and publishers, to reach other audiences, and enhance discoverability on their catalogs.
 In other words, it can easily be integrated into a professional music strategy!
-And remember, Reprtoir launched Royalties Manager to help any record label and/or music publisher to deal with music rights and accounting in a fully optimized workspace!
+And remember, Reprtoir launched its Royalty Accounting Solution to help any record label and/or music publisher to deal with music rights and accounting in a fully optimized workspace!